carlfranklin/MsalAuthInBlazorWasm/README.md

 ## Create the Blazor Wasm Application

-Now we are ready to create our **Blazor Wasm** application, using all the settings we need and took note in steps above.
+Now we are ready to create our **Blazor Wasm** application, using all the settings we need and took note of in the steps above.

 We are going to use the **.NET Core CLI** to create our **Blazor Wasm** application by entering the following command on your **Windows Terminal**: